 El Escorial , Ávila & Salamanca

-Pass through the small town of San Lorenzo to visit El Escorial, the 16th-century complex built by King Phillip II.
-Explore the king's residence, an ornamented church and monastery before stopping to peruse the world renowned library.
-Learn the stories of the Spanish royalty, who are buried in the royal mausoleum beneath the main palace.
+Students will explore El Escorial, the 16th-century monastery built by King Phillip II that includes an ornamented church and a library of over 40,000 books.
+Stories will be told of the Spanish royalty who are buried in the royal mausoleum beneath the main palace.

-En route to Salamanca, stop in the city of Ávila to visit the famous Murallas and the Cathedral.
-Once in Salamanca, take a walking tour through the quaint yet bustling cobblestone streets of this university town to learn the history and significance of the various architectural styles.
-Visit the two cathedrals, stop for café con leche in the Plaza Mayor or peruse the local shops along the plaza's perimeter.
-In the evening, enjoy witnessing the cultural flavors of Salamanca through events surrounding classical music, jazz, movies, art exhibitions and museums.
+In Salamanca, students will take a walking tour through the quaint cobblestone streets of this university town to learn the history of the various architectural styles.
+The two cathedrals and local shops around the plaza's perimeter will be visited.
+In the evening the group will enjoy the cultural flavors of Salamanca through classical music, jazz, art exhibitions and museums.

 Available in the following sessions